-Responsibility Task Further information Timeframe (if applicable) Complete Planning an Planning and Mobilisation of Dispersant Resources (relevant for aerial application) Initial actions Planning Lead Environment Unit Lead Conduct Operational SIMA to determine if surface dispersant application is likely to result in a net environmental benefit and achieve the Environmental Performance Outcome (Section 15.1) of enhancing biodegradation and dispersion of hydrocarbons to reduce the impact of surface hydrocarbons on protection priorities Refer to Table 10-1 for guidance on Operational SIMA.
+Responsibility Task Further information Timeframe (if applicable) Complete Planning and Planning and Mobilisation of Dispersant Resources (relevant for aerial application) Initial actions Planning Lead Environment Unit Lead Conduct Operational SIMA to determine if surface dispersant application is likely to result in a net environmental benefit and achieve the Environmental Performance Outcome (Section 15.1) of enhancing biodegradation and dispersion of hydrocarbons to reduce the impact of surface hydrocarbons on protection priorities Refer to Table 10-1 for guidance on Operational SIMA.
 Liaise with Support Agencies (e.g. AMOSC) as part of Operational SIMA.
 Obtain estimates on transit times to spill location to help determine if window of opportunity is viable given transit times to the spill location.
 Evaluate hydrocarbon spill trajectory modelling when available.
 Operational SIMA undertaken within 4-8 hours of IMT being convened (noting timeframe difference to other strategies due to limited window of opportunity for dispersant application) Planning Lead Ensure necessary approvals are obtained (Section 15.4).
-Liaise with WA DoT/NT Control Agency prior to commencing aerial dispersant application in Commonwealth waters that could impact upon State/Territory waters The use of dispersants in State/Territory waters requires the written consent of the HMA.
+Liaise with WA DoT/ NT Control Agency prior to commencing aerial dispersant application in Commonwealth waters that could impact upon State/Territory waters The use of dispersants in State waters requires the written consent of the HMA.
 The application of dispersant in Commonwealth waters that could impact State/Territory waters requires early notification.
 Notification is to be provided to DoT through the HMA (or SMPC if activated).
-Prior to dispersant application Planning Lead If Operational SIMA indicates that there is an overall environmental benefit develop a Surface Dispersant Plan (IAP sub-plan) Consider including the following information in the Surface Dispersant Plan: Operational zones for application Exclusion zones Locations to deploy personnel and equipment Frequency of application (sorties/day) List of resources (personnel and equipment) required Logistics involved in deploying equipment, personnel and dispersants Availability and arrival of aircraft into Learmonth Timeframes to undertake deployment -
+Prior to dispersant application Planning Lead If Operational SIMA indicates that there is an overall environmental benefit develop a Surface Dispersant Plan (IAP sub-plan) Consider including the following information in the Surface Dispersant Plan: Operational zones for application Exclusion zones Locations to deploy personnel and equipment Frequency of application (sorties/day) List of resources (personnel and equipment) required Logistics involved in deploying equipment, personnel and dispersants Availability and arrival of aircraft into Learmonth -

-Responsi ility Task Further information Timeframe (if applicable) Complete Effectiveness testing- aerial and/or vessel - Refer to Section 15.6 Health and safety considerations Note: All surface chemical dispersant operations will occur during daylight hours only Logistics ead Mobilise AMSA Resources After initial AMSA notifications are complete, contact AMSA and request mobilisation of required dispersant stocks into Darwin Will likely require Jadestone to make transport arrangements Mobilisation of AMSA resources needs to be coordinated across all response strategies where support is required Dispersant Stocks - Refer to Table 15-4 AMSA Darwin based dispersant stockpiles to be prioritised for mobilisation to Darwin Port and/or airport for loading onto aircraft, as appropriate Logistics Mobilise AMOSC Resources After initial AMOSC notifications are complete, contact AMOSC Duty Officer and confirm requirements for the following resources: Access to, and mobilisation of, required AMOSC dispersant stocks and associated equipment into Darwin (AMOSC will arrange through their contracted transport provider) Arrange for AMOSC to develop logistics plan for supplies of dispersant Activation of the Fixed Wing Aerial Dispersant Capability (FWADC) (AMOSC will activate this on behalf of Jadestone and assume operational control) Provision of trained spill responders to support operations (AMOSC Staff and Core Group) Dispersant Stocks - Refer to Table 15-4 Refer to the FWADOps Plan (AMOSC, 2022) and Aerial Dispersant Operations Plan For Marine Oil Spills Off The Western Australian Coastline (AMOSC, 2020) AMOSC will arrange deployment of appropriate aircraft to a designated airstrip close to the spill location (e.g. Darwin), and arrange for pilots, Air-Attack Supervisors, observation aircraft (one per two attack aircraft) and trained observers. -
+Responsibility Task Further information Timeframe (if applicable) Complete Timeframes to undertake deployment Effectiveness testing-aerial and/or vessel - Refer to Section 15.6 Health and safety considerations Note: All surface chemical dispersant operations will occur during daylight hours only Logistics Lead Mobilise AMSA Resources After initial AMSA notifications are complete, contact AMSA and request mobilisation of required dispersant stocks into Darwin Will likely require Jadestone to make transport arrangements Mobilisation of AMSA resources needs to be coordinated across all response strategies where support is required Dispersant Stocks - Refer to Table 15-3 AMSA Darwin based dispersant stockpiles to be prioritised for mobilisation to Darwin Port and/or airport for loading onto aircraft, as appropriate Logistics Lead Mobilise AMOSC Resources After initial AMOSC notifications are complete, contact AMOSC Duty Officer and confirm requirements for the following resources: • Access to, and mobilisation of, required AMOSC dispersant stocks and associated equipment into Darwin (AMOSC will arrange through their contracted transport provider) • Arrange for AMOSC to develop logistics plan for supplies of dispersant • Activation of the Fixed Wing Aerial Dispersant Capability (FWADC) (AMOSC will activate this on behalf of Dispersant Stocks - Refer to Table 15-3 Refer to the FWADOps Plan (AMOSC, 2022) and Aerial Dispersant Operations Plan For Marine Oil Spills Off The Western Australian Coastline (AMOSC, 2020) AMOSC will arrange deployment of appropriate aircraft to a designated airstrip close to the spill location (e.g. Darwin), and arrange for pilots, Air-Attack Supervisors, observation aircraft (one per two attack aircraft) and trained observers. -